preservim/vim-textobj-sentence/README.markdown

 You can manipulation text just as with Vim’s original `as` and `is` commands, such as `cis` for change, `vas` for visual selection, `das` for deletion, `yas` for yanking to clipboard, etc..
-For example:

 If you prefer to retain the native commands, you can assign other characters via your `.vimrc`: